English

 However, sometimes there are valid reasons to change a password!
 Change your passwords immediately if…

-• … your current password is too simple (see box).
+• Your current password is too simple (see box).

-• … you suspect (gut feeling is enough) that a password has been cracked or stolen.
+• You suspect (gut feeling is enough) that a password has been cracked or stolen.

-• … you have told your password to someone or written it down on an easily accessible piece of paper.
+• You have told your password to someone or written it down on an easily accessible piece of paper.

-• … you use the same password in several places.
+• You use the same password in several places.